Aleph Zero (AZERO) Price Tops $0.78 on Major Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Aleph Zero launched on January 27th, 2022.
-Aleph Zero’s total supply is 336,231,180 coins and its circulating supply is 223,276,640 coins.
-The official message board for Aleph Zero is www.alephzero.org/blog.
+Aleph Zero’s total supply is 336,231,180 coins and its circulating supply is 223,444,245 coins.
+The Reddit community for Aleph Zero is https://reddit.com/r/alephzero/ and the currency’s Github account can be viewed here.
+Aleph Zero’s official message board is www.alephzero.org/blog.
 The official website for Aleph Zero is www.alephzero.org.
-The Reddit community for Aleph Zero is https://reddit.com/r/alephzero/ and the currency’s Github account can be viewed here.
 Aleph Zero’s official Twitter account is @aleph__zero and its Facebook page is accessible here.

 The consensus is integrated into Substrate, an open framework built by Parity and the Polkadot developer community—however, it doesn’t make Aleph Zero a parachain, but rather an independent layer 1.”